Professional Writing and Rhetoric

 Notes:

-1. If students place out (with English Placement Exam) of COMP 105, this pre-major requirement is met
+1. If students petition or place out of COMP 105 (AP credit), the pre-major requirement is met.

 2. At least 15 of the 31 credit hours must be taken at UM-Dearborn.